Guide to the Ashes, test cricket's biggest stage - ExBulletin

 Clear as mud, right!

-Here’s what it means: Smith bowls a ball that goes against conventional spin after the leather ball bounces and confuses the batter, who hits the ball only with the edge of the bat and is caught by a nearby fielder , near the scheduled end of the match.
+Here’s what it means: Smith delivers a pitch that goes against conventional spin after the leather ball bounces and confuses the batter, who only hits him with the edge of the bat and is caught by a nearby fielder, close to the scheduled end of the match.

 Not many rules or terminology have changed in an Ashes rivalry that dates back to the late 1880s, when England still had colonial rule over Australia.